modelscope/richdreamer/gpu_installation_guide.md

 ```

 If you are getting a Runtime error from slurm.py as shown above, you are
 using more than 1 node (\'10\' in the error message above).
-If you have
+If you are
 connected to a supercomputer or a cloud computer, make sure to
 initialize a session with only 1 node.